Which of the best Fire TV Stick options is the right option for you?

 - No support for Dolby Vision

-In the battle for claiming the role of best streaming device for your home, the Fire TV Stick (3rd Gen) vs Fire TV Stick 4K are pretty similar.
+In the battle for claiming the role of best streaming device for your home, the Fire TV Stick (3rd Gen 2021) vs. Fire TV Stick 4K (2021) are pretty similar.
 Both serve their roles, depending on what you are trying to achieve with your video playback and streaming needs.
 However, whether you want 4K playback or Dolby Vision support will sway you.
+Amazon also recently debuted the Amazon Fire TV Stick 4K Max with a faster processor and support for Wi-Fi 6.

-When looking at these two streaming sticks head-to-head, it can be extremely tough to tell them apart, outside of the packaging.
-Dimensionally, the Fire TV Stick (3rd Gen) and Fire TV Stick 4K are similar, with the latter being just a bit longer.
+When looking at these two streaming sticks head-to-head, it can be extremely tough to tell them apart outside of the packaging.
+Dimensionally, the Fire TV Stick (3rd Gen) and Fire TV Stick 4K (2021) are similar, with the latter being just a bit longer.
 What you find in the box is the same, with the Micro-USB charging cable, Amazon wall wart, HDMI extender, and additional paperwork, along with the Stick itself.

 |Dimensions